SFCINEMATHEQUE

 Eye Gallery (now closed)

-Boston filmmaker Saul Levine returns to San Francisco for the first time since 1984 with a major new film, Notes After Long Silence (1989).
-Levine’s body of regular and super-8mm films spans nearly 25 years, and is one of the most singular achievements of the American avantgarde.
-Uncompromising in content and as personal expression, Levine’s films confront the viewer with a radical experience few other films can match.
-Tonight’s overview of his work includes: Notes After Long Silence, “This angry topical riff on post-’68 America at first feels disjointed, arcane….Then the edits come faster and grow abrasive, the images more pointed….
-A startling companion piece to Born on the Fourth of July, it’s also an anti-heroic corrective to Oliver Stone’s mythic posturing…” (Manhola Dargis, Village Voice); The Big Stick (1967/73); New Left Note (1968/82); Raps and Chants, Part 1 (1981); A Brennan Soll Columbusn’s Medina (1976/84).
-Total time: 78 minutes.
+Uncompromising in content and as personal expression, Boston filmmaker Saul Levine’s regular and super-8mm films span 25 years and challenge the viewer with a radical experience few other films can match.
+Tonight’s overview includes: Notes After Long Silence (1989)—“a Startling companion piece to Born on the Fourth of July, it’s also an anti-heroic corrective to Oliver Stone’s Mythic posturing…” (Dargis, Village Voice); The Big Stick/An Old Reel (1967/73); New Left Note (1968/82); Raps and Chants, Part 1 (1981), A Brennan Soll Columbus N Medina (1976/84).
+Total: 78 min.